 And here is an orchestral version with a mezzo soprano soloist.
 To my incredulous joy, I found the very one that is on the CD I bought over twenty years ago.
 The soloist is Renata Tebaldi.
 I was searching for options on YouTube and I felt like Prince Charming looking for the maiden who fit the glass slipper.
 So many hyped-up, sugared-up versions of this piece, as it turns out.
 No, wrong.
 Ick, no. No, no, no, no [et cetera], YES!!!
 This version is stunning.
 I will never tire of it.

 I suppose I should share a few words of history about Franck’s “Panis Angelicus” (translation: “Bread of Angels”).
 It’s a verse, written by Saint Thomas Aquinas in the 13th century, from the hymn “Sacris solemniis” in honor of the Feast of Corpus Christi.
-Belgian composer César Franck (1822-1890) was not as high profile a composer as many of his peers; I’d never heard of him prior to “Panis Angelicus” but I loved it so much, I sought out more of his music, and now his Symphony in D Minor is a perennial favorite of mine.
-The symphony, surprisingly, has a mixed reputation—masterpiece or a bomb?
+Belgian-born composer César Franck (1822-1890) was not as high profile a composer as many of his peers; I’d never heard of him prior to “Panis Angelicus” but I loved it so much, I sought out more of his music, and now his Symphony in D Minor is a perennial favorite of mine.
+The symphony, surprisingly, had a mixed reputation early on—masterpiece or flawed?
 It’s a topic and composer worthy of a dedicated blog, so we’ll save the rest for another time.

 Interesting factoid: in June 1968, “Panis Angelicus” was performed at the Requiem Mass for the late Robert F. Kennedy, and in August 2009, Plácido Domingo and Yo-Yo Ma performed the piece at Senator Edward Kennedy’s Requiem Mass.
 I’m certain there wasn’t a dry eye in the church, either time.
 And yet, such beauty.
 “Bread of the Angels.”
 What a perfect name.